bbauska/UC-Davis-JS-Basics/readme.md

   alt="Challenge 22, move code to script22.js." />
 </p>

-So let's do that.
-Over here, I'm going to make a new file and you can click this button here to make a new file.
-I'm going to call it <b>script22.js</b> to go with challenge 22 here.
+So let&apos;s do that.
+Over here, I&apos;m going to make a new file and you can click this button here to make a new file.
+I&apos;m going to call it <b>script22.js</b> to go with challenge 22 here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ 498/499. wrap entire script with parentheses to invoke immediately (273) ~~~~~~~~~-->